chronicle95/SimpleBasic/README.md

 #### Expressions

 Order of operations is left-to-right, sequentual.
-If you wish to mark the order, use parenthesis.
-Keep this in mind, especially when writing conditionals, as all operators are at the same level.
+If you wish to mark the order of calculations, use parenthesis.
+Keep this in mind, especially when writing conditionals, as all operators are treated equal.

 #### Interactive mode